 If you want to create a cozy oasis at home, Scandinavian home decor is the perfect inspiration.
 Warm, inviting, and comforting, Scandinavian design is sleek and modern, but with a welcoming vibe that works in any home.
 With a strong focus on textures and light, airy hues, Scandinavian decor is perfect for lightening up any living space no matter the size.

 A sister of minimalism, Scandinavian design is all about focusing on what matters and reducing the clutter that doesn't add to your home.
 If you are looking for that perfect Swedish home decor inspiration, here are some of our favorite Scandinavian-inspired living rooms.

 There is no single rule to following Scandinavian design, but many Scandi homes focus on a neutral color palette.
 The crisp white palette in this living space is clean and simple, but the textures in the room keep it from feeling stark or clinical.

 Focus on cool shades of white to keep your home feeling open and airy.
 Pair white with natural wood finishes to add a bit of warmth without darkening your room.

 02 of 15

 Focus on Just the Must-Haves

-This tan and brown living room from 67quadrat is a perfect example of a Scandinavian living room that experiments with color but still feels straight out of a Danish home decor magazine.
+This tan and brown living room is a perfect example of a Scandinavian living room that experiments with color but still feels straight out of a Danish home decor magazine.